Professor of Law

 Trusts & Estates

-Stacey-Rae Simcox is Associate Professor of Law and Director of Stetson University College of Law’s Veterans Law Institute and Veterans Advocacy Clinic.
+Stacey-Rae Simcox is a Professor of Law and Director of Stetson University College of Law’s Veterans Law Institute and Veterans Advocacy Clinic.
 She teaches in the areas of veterans benefits law, administrative law, trusts and estates, and legal skills.
 Professor Simcox joined Stetson in July 2014 from William & Mary Law School, where she was the founder and director of the nationally recognized Lewis B. Puller Jr. Veterans Benefits Clinic.
 Under Professor Simcox’s direction, the Puller Clinic was recognized as a model for law schools serving veterans and was certified as a national best practice clinical program by the secretary of the Department of Veterans Affairs.

 Professor Simcox has helped to establish a unique medical-legal partnership between Stetson University College of Law and the University of South Florida’s Morsani College of Medicine which allows medical students and faculty to collaborate with law students and faculty for the benefit of disabled veterans.